Zzzain24/Zzzain24/README.md

 I'm a **senior at Texas A&M University** pursuing a **B.S.** in **Data Engineering** with a **Computer Science minor**, currently based in **Houston, TX**.
 During my time at Texas A&M, I have developed a strong foundation in Data Science and Machine Learning, along with core knowledge in Statistics and Data Engineering principles.

 I started programming in high school and have been hooked ever since.
 As of now, I have the most fun experimenting with modern AI tools like **Claude Code** and **Cursor**, building projects with modern full-stack frameworks, and applying these skills to solve real user problems.
-When I’m not coding you’ll probably find me playing basketball, traveling to a new city, or trying a new restaurant.
+My most recent project is **Umari**: a full-stack SaaS platform that helps small food vendors accept online orders through shareable links or QR codes, with real-time order management and payments.

 ---

 ### 💼 Experience

 I’ve gained industry experience through internships at Dematic and The Home Depot as a **Software Engineer**.
 At Dematic, I worked on software for warehouse robotics and built tools to help operators manage data more efficiently.
 At The Home Depot, I improved the performance and efficiency of a core backend service, decreasing response times and cutting cloud costs.

-On the side, I love building products end-to-end.
-My most recent project is **Umari**: a full-stack SaaS platform that helps small food vendors accept online orders through shareable links or QR codes, with real-time order management and payments.

 ---